Ibaad13/nees-guided-virtual-anchors/README.md

 ---

-## 5. Scope, honesty notes, and what's not claimed
+## 5. Scope, Honesty Notes, and What's Not Claimed

 - This is simulation-only, in a synthetic hall with a synthetic trajectory — not validated on real hardware or a real building yet.